 Court dismisses self-styled godman Asaram Bapu plea in sexual assault case

-New Delhi, Sep 23: A Jodhpur High Court on Monday dismissed self-styled godman Asaram Bapu plea for suspension of sentence imposed on him for raping a minor girl.
+New Delhi, Sep 23: A Jodhpur High Court on Monday dismissed self-styled godman Asaram Bapu plea for suspension of the sentence imposed on him for raping a minor girl.

-The godman was convicted in the case in March 2018 and was sentenced to life in jail.
+The godman was convicted in the case on March 2018 and was sentenced to life in jail.

 Two Surat-based sisters had lodged separate complaints against Asaram and his son Narayan Sai accusing them of rape and illegal confinement among other charges.